edgargiraffe/LivingPlants/README.md

-# LivingPlants
+# LivingPlants #

 ## What is LivingPlants? ##

 Do you get tired of the desolate feeling of a biome where all of it's natural vegetation has been removed?
 What if plants slowly grew back into the world?
-Living plants is a Bukkit plugin for Minecraft that will periodically grow plants in loaded chunks.
+LivingPlants is a Bukkit plugin for Minecraft that will periodically grow plants in loaded chunks.

 For more information check out our [Bukkit Dev page](TODO).